 Before joining the St. Joseph's College faculty, Dr. Rockwell worked as a senior research analyst at The Brookings Institution in Washington, D.C., and as an assistant professor in the political science and public administration programs at the University of Michigan-Flint.

 Dr. Rockwell is the author of Indian Affairs and the Administrative State in the Nineteenth Century (Cambridge University Press, 2010) and How Big Government Won the West (2013).
-He has authored numerous articles and reviews, most recently the entries on the Indian Civil Rights Act and on the size of government for American Governance, a reference work published in print and online by Macmillan.
-Dr. Rockwell is also the co-author (with Peter Woll) of American Government: Competition and Compromise (McGraw-Hill, 2001).
+He has authored numerous articles and reviews, most recently the article, "Henry Knox and the Forging of Bureaucratic Autonomy," in the journal Federal History.
 He is also co-editor (with Peter Woll) of American Political Ideals and Realities (Longman, 2000).

 Scholarly & Professional Interests